 Commercial baking positions are also available in manufacturing facilities which produce breads and pastries in large quantities for distribution using high-volume mixers, automated machines, industrial ovens, and conveyors.
 They follow daily instructions for production schedules and recipes, and also may develop new recipes.

 The objective of the Baking and Pastry Arts Degree program is to educate and train prospective bakers with the knowledge, skills and abilities necessary to compete for employment in the baking and pastry field.
-Upon successful completion of this degree program graduates will be able to:
+Upon successful completion of this degree program graduates are expected to:

 Apply sound judgment and ethical practices in the professional baking and pastry environment.